wwarthen/RomWBW/Source/Doc/Applications.md

 | Disk-based          |Yes|

-System Configuration (`SYSCONF`) is a utility that allows system configuration to be set, dynamically and stored in NVRAM provided by an RTC chip.
+System Configuration (`SYSCONF`) is a utility that allows system configuration to be set dynamically and stored in NVRAM provided by an RTC chip.

 (`SYSCONF`) is both a ROM utility ('W' Menu option), and a CP/M application.
 Noting however the CP/M application is not included on an disk image, it is found in